laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 ---

 The Arc Virtual Cell Atlas is the globally largest collection of homogeneously processed scRNA-seq datasets, available as a set of parquet and h5ad files on Google Cloud Storage.
-To offer queries by entities, a graphical user interace, and the lineage-aware sharing of datasets, we mirror the 2.5B transcriptional profiles in a LaminDB instance.
+To offer queries by entities, a graphical user interface, and the lineage-aware sharing of datasets, we mirror the 2.5B transcriptional profiles in a LaminDB instance.
-The latency for queries of the 460k datasets is subsecond and data and metadata can easily be cached locally for efficient model training.
+The latency for queries across the 460k datasets is subsecond and data and metadata can easily be cached locally for efficient model training.

 The file-based access of the original Virtual Cell Atlas[^youngblut25] works well when you already know a file path, for example, an organism or plate folder.
 Accessing datasets that match a more complicated query like "Give me all count matrices created for human brain tissue and processed with pipeline X”, however, requires scanning directories and parquet files, as described on [github.com/ArcInstitute/arc-virtual-cell-atlas](https://github.com/ArcInstitute/arc-virtual-cell-atlas).
 This requires using an API that's not applicable in other settings, has rather high latency, and is not possible through a graphical user interface.
 LaminDB offers a query layer that can be used across many public and inhouse collections, is anchored in general registries for biological ontologies and operational metadata, and comes with a UI.